-Best Coffee, period: The Brulerie des Cafés Indien roasts their own beans, so even for the smell alone, it can’t be beat.
+Best Coffee, period: The Brulerie des Cafés Indien, family-run since the ’40’s, roasts their own beans, so even for the divine smells alone, it’s worth a visit.
 Mostly a bean-seller, they have a little coffee bar so you can try before you buy, or just enjoy the most aromatic cup of coffee in Nice.
 Find them on rue Ste Réparate and also on Rue Pairolière.

 Best Morning Cafés: Anywhere along Cours Saleya is wonderful in the morning: coffee, sun, and the fabulous market ambiance.
 The earliest coffee is at Café des Fleurs on Cours Saleya which starts serving the brocanteurs and market vendors at 5am.

 Some of the best cafés for breakfast are actually bakeries, as the croissants and pain au chocolates will be far superior to what you will get in a bar.
 My favorites in Old Nice are: